juancarlosjr97/university-peer-evaluation-automation/README.md

 12. Click on `Run`

-During the first execution, the system will ask for your permissions to execute code on your behalf, as sending emails, creating files, folders, deleting files.
+During the first execution, the system will ask for your permissions to execute code on your behalf, as sending emails, creating/deleting files/folders.

 For more information about what the system is requesting permissions, visit the following page: https://developers.google.com/apps-script/guides/services/authorization.
 Additionally, to understand the specifics permissions of this project, go to the `Overview` and see the permissions under `Project OAuth Scopes`

 13. Click on `Review permissions`

-14. Select the account added as a `Test user` during the `GCP` setup
+14. Select the account added as a `Test user` during the `Google Cloud Platform` setup

-15. If appears a page with a title `Google hasn't verified this app`, click on `Advance` and then on `Go to PROJECT_NAME (unsafe)`
+15. If appears a page with a title `Google hasn't verified this app`, click on `Advance` and then on `Go to PROJECT_NAME (unsafe)`.
+For more information about the information about `Google hasn't verified this app` visit the following link: https://support.google.com/cloud/answer/7454865?hl=en

 The following page will show all the permissions that the system is requesting access to execute on your Apps Script project